 Share Your Video RECORD → EDIT → SHARE Now that you’ve created a video, you need a way to share it with your students.
 The easiest and most common way to do this is by using YouTube.
 Don’t feel intimidated by this, it’s actually quite simple AND you can set your videos as “Unlisted” so they aren’t being shared with the world.
+Don't want to use YouTube to share your videos?
+Looking for more control over who can view your videos?
+Microsoft OneDrive might be a good option for you!
+It works the same as sharing other files, just remember to select the option to generate captions.
+All students, faculty and staff at Durham College have access to Microsoft OneDrive as part of the Microsoft 365 suite.
+Visit this resource to learn how to Share Videos Using OneDrive (PDF).
 Uploading to YouTube Step 1 - Create a YouTube Channel If you already have a Google account (used to access Gmail, Google Docs, etc), the same login information can be used to log into YouTube.
 Or you can choose to create a new account directly in YouTube.
 You do not need to use a Gmail address when creating the account - you can use your Durham College email or another email address.
 Tip: If there is a chance that other faculty might use your YouTube channel in the future, it’s a good idea to set up a generic account so you can share login details that aren’t tied to any of your personal information.
 Watch this video to learn how to create an account and channel on YouTube.
 Or read these instructions: Create an account on YouTube Create a YouTube Channel Step 2 - Verify Your Account In order to upload videos longer than 15 minutes, you will need to verify your account by going to YouTube.com/verify For additional information on verifying your account visit this YouTube resource.
 Step 3 - Upload to YouTube Watch this video to learn how to upload videos to YouTube Or follow these written instructions: Go to YouTube.com In the top-right corner, click the Create icon represented by a camera with a plus.
 Select a file to upload Details: Enter a title.
 You can also choose to add a description and select a different thumbnail image.
 Select if the content is made for kids.
 Then click Next.
 Video elements: These can be skipped.
 Click Next.
 Checks: Copyright issues will be flagged on this screen.
 Click Next.
 Visibility: Set your video to Unlisted (visible only to those with the link) or Public (visible to everyone, including search engines).
 Click Save.
 Step 4 - Ensure Your Video Has Captions YouTube should automatically create captions for your video without needing to do anything additional.
 Allow time for captions to be generated.
 Generally, this can take 1-2 times the length of the video, however, this timeframe can be longer depending on the audio complexity and also how busy YouTube is.
 Check to see if your video has captions by looking for a CC button on the player when watching your video.
 Select it to display the captions.
 If captions are present, you’re all set and can share the video with your students.
 If your video does not have captions after waiting a day, visit this YouTube resource on using automatic captioning.
 Or contact the CTL for assistance.
 Step 5 - If your Captions Need Edits Depending on the clarity and complexity of the dialogue in the video, some manual editing of the autogenerated captions might be needed.
 Learn how to edit auto captions.
 If autogenerated captions are not sufficient, please visit our Captioning page and complete the Captioning Request Form (at the bottom of the page).